-R403.1 Controls (Mandatory).
-At least one thermostat shall be provided for each separate heating and cooling system.

-R403.1.1 Programmable thermostat.
+- R403.1 Controls (Mandatory).
+At least one thermostat shall be provided for each separate heating and cooling system. - R403.1.1 Programmable thermostat.
 The thermostat controlling the primary heating or cooling system of the dwelling unit shall be capable of controlling the heating and cooling system on a daily schedule to maintain different temperature set points at different times of the day.
 This thermostat shall include the capability to set back or temporarily operate the system to maintain zone temperatures down to 55°F (13°C) or up to 85°F (29°C).
 The thermostat shall initially be programmed by the manufacturer with a heating temperature set point no higher than 70°F (21°C) and a cooling temperature set point no lower than 78°F (26°C).
-Adjustments to these settings for elderly, disabled or those with special needs is permissible.

-R403.1.2 Heat pump supplementary heat (Mandatory).

-Ductless air-source hHeat pumps shall not have supplementary electric-resistance heat integral to the unit.
-Heat pumps having supplementary electric-resistance heat shall have controls that, except during defrost, prevent supplemental heat operation when the heat pump compressor can meet the heating load.

-R403.2 Hot water boiler outdoor temperature setback.
-Hot water boilers that supply heat to the building through one- or two-pipe heating systems shall have an outdoor setback control that lowers the boiler water temperature based on the outdoor temperature.

-R403.3 Ducts.
-Ducts and air handlers for space conditioning shall be in accordance with Sections R403.3.1 through R403.3.5.

-R403.3.1 Insulation (Prescriptive).
+Adjustments to these settings for elderly, disabled or those with special needs is permissible. - R403.1.2 Heat pump supplementary heat (Mandatory).
+Heat pumps shall not have supplementary electric-resistance heat. - R403.2 Hot water boiler outdoor temperature setback.
+Hot water boilers that supply heat to the building through oneor two-pipe heating systems shall have an outdoor set- back control that lowers the boiler water temperature based on the outdoor temperature. - R403.3 Ducts.
+Ducts and air handlers for space conditioning shall be in accordance with Sections R403.3.1 through R403.3.5. - R403.3.1 Insulation (Prescriptive).
 All supply and return ducts shall be insulated to meet the same R-value requirement that applies to immediately proximal surfaces.
-Exception: Ducts or portions thereof located completely inside the building thermal envelope.

-R403.3.2 Sealing (Mandatory).
+Exception: Ducts or portions thereof located completely inside the building thermal envelope. - R403.3.2 Sealing (Mandatory).
 Ducts, air handlers and filter boxes shall be sealed.
 Joints and seams shall comply with either the International Mechanical Code or International Residential Code, as applicable.